Location: Old Grove Park, Palace Street, West Haven

 Be Part of the Fun at the 36th Annual Savin Rock Festival!

-Beginning in early 2017, the Savin Rock Festival Committee will start seeking craft and food vendors, entertainers and nonprofit organizations to participate in the 36th annual Savin Rock Festival Thursday through Sunday, July 27-30, in Old Grove Park.
+The Savin Rock Festival Committee is seeking craft and food vendors, entertainers and nonprofit organizations to participate in the 36th annual Savin Rock Festival Thursday through Sunday, July 27-30, in Old Grove Park.
 The festival, established by the West Haven Chamber of Commerce in 1982, honors the legacy of old Savin Rock Park.
 The four-day event features games, rides, music and seafood — all the ingredients that made “the Rock” famous.

 Craft Vendors: Contact Ruth Costa at 203-507-7580